 At Your Mother’s Knee

 One of the greatest gifts of Mothers is a strong foundation from which we build everything we become.
-While our technical skills may not have come from Mom, we can thank her for fostering us being curious, observant, disciplined, and patient.
+We can thank Mom for fostering us being curious, observant, disciplined, and patient.
 To then reach into the darkness where nobody has before imagined, taking the calculated risks needed to reap great reward – we are ever-armed with the confidence, the safe harbor, and the encouragement of our Mothers.
 Happy Mother’s Day to all the Moms out there and I hope your day is spent on a cloud that needs no explanation — cloud nine.

 “No one in the world can take the place of your mother.